Black Friday GoPro deals: great action camera offers available right now!

 GoPro Hero Max |

-Save $150 at GoPro This is the older 2021-vintage GoPro - which can also be bought direct from GoPro at a huge discount, if you opt for the free one-year trial of the highly-useful GoPro Subscription service.
-But as this is the same price as the newer, better GoPro Hero11, we can't recommend this current deal.
+Save £150 at GoPro This is the older 2021-vintage GoPro - which can also be bought direct from GoPro at a huge discount, if you opt for the free one-year trial of the highly-useful GoPro Subscription service.
+As this is the same price as the newer, better GoPro Hero11, we can't recommend this current deal.

-There is no hyper-smooth stabilization, and the battery is not removable - but this older model is the cheapest new GoPro that we can currently find on sale.
+There is no colour screen on the front - but this older model is the cheapest new GoPro that we can currently find on sale.

 • Best GoPro cameras (opens in new tab)